danforthcenter/plantcv/docs/vis_tutorial.md

 ![Screenshot](img/tutorial_images/vis/03_median_blur5.jpg)

 Here is where the pipeline branches.
-The original image is used again to select the blue-yellow channel from LAB colorspace (more info on the function [here](rgb2lab.md)).
+The original image is used again to select the blue-yellow channel from LAB color space (more info on the function [here](rgb2lab.md)).
 This image is again thresholded and there is an optional fill step that wasn't needed in this pipeline.

 ```python